DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

-Normally, HISAT re-initializes its pseudo-random generator for each read.
+Normally, HISAT2 re-initializes its pseudo-random generator for each read.
 It seeds the generator with a number derived from (a) the read name, (b) the nucleotide sequence, (c) the quality sequence, (d) the value of the [`--seed`] option.
-This means that if two reads are identical (same name, same nucleotides, same qualities) HISAT will find and report the same alignment(s) for both, even if there was ambiguity.
-When `--non-deterministic` is specified, HISAT re-initializes its pseudo-random generator for each read using the current time.
-This means that HISAT will not necessarily report the same alignment for two identical reads.
+This means that if two reads are identical (same name, same nucleotides, same qualities) HISAT2 will find and report the same alignment(s) for both, even if there was ambiguity.
+When `--non-deterministic` is specified, HISAT2 re-initializes its pseudo-random generator for each read using the current time.
+This means that HISAT2 will not necessarily report the same alignment for two identical reads.
 This is counter-intuitive for some users, but might be more appropriate in situations where the input consists of many identical reads.

 </td></tr>
-<tr><td id="hisat-options-version">
+<tr><td id="hisat2-options-version">

-[`--version`]: #hisat-options-version
+[`--version`]: #hisat2-options-version

     --version